IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The P-PNC takes into account the multi-layer TE path properties (e.g., SRLG information), configured by the MDSC as described in
-{{multi-layer-path-properties}}, when computing the protection configuration (e.g., in case of SR-TE domains, the TI-LFA post-convergence path for multi- layer single-domain IP links).
+{{multi-layer-path-properties}}, when computing the protection configuration (e.g., in case of SR-TE domains, the TI-LFA post-convergence path for multi-layer single-domain IP links).

 SR-TE path setup and update (e.g., bandwidth increase) through MPI is identified as a gap requiring further work, which is outside of the